STARTING A BUSINESS PODCAST IN 2023:

 Most people on youtube are looking for short videos or with enticing visuals.

 Podcasts are neither of those.

 Also of course, there are way too many distractions, you are competing for attention with the rest of the internet.

 Use a camera to record your session.

-Then look for short parts that are packed with valuable content and are direct and to the point about a specific topic.
+Then look for short parts that are packed with valuable content or practical advice and are direct and to the point about a particular topic.

 Maybe from a 40 minutes podcast, there is a 3 minutes span where you talk about why it’s important to use Podcasting in your online business.